theias/ias_package_shell/README.md

 All of the scripting languages listed above have corresponding libraries which (for example):

-* Know where to store and retrieve transient files from
+* know where to store and retrieve transient files from
 	* Input and output directories; and script_name-label-2020-03-02.txt (for example)
-* Know where to load configuration files from (src/etc, for example)
+* know where to load configuration files from (src/etc, for example)
-* Have logging facilities built in
+* have logging facilities built in

 These libraries know how to find those locations when run from:
 * the source directory